[Planet Surface]

 TUVOK: We will never make it.

-TORRES: Where is Chakotay?
+TORRES: Where's Chakotay?

 TUVOK: Away team to Voyager.
 Emergency beam out.